JulianAbaroa/AutoTheater-MCC/README.md

 - **Telemetry:** Facilitates the discovery and tracking of the engine's internal PlayerTable and ObjectTable.

+- **UserInterface:** Manages D3D11 Present and WndProc/GetRawInputData detours to render the overlay and handle input without disrupting the game's message pump.

 ### Proxy and Utilities

 - **Proxy:** Implements wtsapi32.dll export definitions to allow for automatic loading by the game executable.

 - **Utils:** Contains foundational utilities for string formatting and thread-safe logging.

-- **External:** Integration of the MinHook library for low-level function redirection.
+- **External:** Git submodule integration of MinHook and Dear ImGui for core library dependencies.

 ## Compatibility